 From the lower bound $e_{N;d,p} \ge f_{N;d,p}$, it is immediate that, for any measure $\mu \in \mcl P_q$ with $q > p$ that is not singular with respect to the Lebesgue measure on $\Rd$,

-The question of bounding $e_{N;d,p}$ from above has received recent attention due to the applications in statistics and computational mathematics\cite{BHM, DBB, DKS, MJ, GHMR1, GHMR2}.
+with a proportionality constant independent of $N$.
+The question of bounding $e_{N;d,p}$ from above has received recent attention due to the applications in statistics and computational mathematics \cite{BHM, DBB, DKS, MJ, GHMR1, GHMR2}.
 It has also become relevant in particle approximations of optimal transport and other mean field models \cite{BJ2, EN, KX, Smfg}, particularly in optimization problems for interacting agent systems such as in mean field optimal control and mean field games.
 The quantity $e_{N;d,p}$, sometimes with a different metric than $\mcl W_p$, then arises in the analysis of error estimates between the finite-agent system and its mean field description \cite{BCC, BEZ, CDLL, CJMS, CDJM, CDJS, DDJ}.

 Upper bounds for $e_{N;d,p}(\mu)$ were obtained by Chevallier \cite{Chev} in arbitrary dimensions, with the one-dimensional case studied in great detail by Xu and Berger \cite{BX} and Bencheikh and Jourdain \cite{BJ}; the special case of Gaussian measures on a separable Hilbert space is considered in \cite{GHMR1} by Giles, Hefter, Mayer, and Ritter.
-In particular, it is proved in \cite{Chev} that if $\supp \mu$ is contained in a ball of radius $r > 0$ (i.e $\mcl M_\infty(\mu) \le r$), then
+In particular, it is proved in \cite{Chev} that, if $\mu$ has bounded support (i.e. $\mu \in \mcl P_\infty$), then

 In view of the lower bound \eqref{optimal:lower:bound} for nonsingular measures, the rate is optimal for $d > p$.
 It can be seen by example (see \cite{BX, BJ}) that the rates for $d < p$ are optimal as well, so that there is a discrepancy in the optimal rates between the unconstrained and uniform-weight settings in this low-dimensional regime.